 Criminal Background Checks for Matriculating Students

 In order to assure that admitted students can successfully pursue careers as health care professionals and to conform to new requirements at clinical training sites, UTHSC must assure that all entering students undergo a criminal background check (CBC) prior to matriculation.
-Once accepted for admission, students must complete the procedure described below.
+In addition, clinical training sites may require updated criminal background checks before students begin training in their facilities.
+Once accepted for admission or as required for clinical training, students must complete the procedure described below.
+Adverse findings on a criminal background check may lead to a withdrawal of the offer of admission or denial of access to a clinical training site.

 CRIMINAL BACKGROUND CHECK PROCESS OVERVIEW